-Typical Distracted Driving Actions
+Typical Distracted Driving Actions in Indiana

 Most of us are familiar with the dangers of texting and driving, yet it remains the number one distraction for drivers, including truck drivers.

 According to the government website Distraction.gov, the following are more typical distracted driving behaviors: